guthemberg/tejo/README.md

 # tejo
-an anomaly detection scheme for cloud databses
+an anomaly detection scheme for cloud databases